mattfletcher94/nuxt3-template-minimal/README.md

 A minimal Nuxt 3 starter template.
 This template includes configuration for Typescript and eslint.
 It also includes pinia for store management, vueuse for helpful tools and Tailwind for styling.
 Feel free to fork.
+If you're using Visual Code, please install the volar and eslint extensions for the best experience.

 ## Setup